 Conduct of Shareholder Meetings

-and allow shareholders the opportunity to communicate their views on various matters affecting
+allow shareholders the opportunity to communicate their views on various matters affecting the company.

-The Manager supports the principle of encouraging Unitholders' participation and voting at general meetings.
-Unitholders receive a CD containing the CCT annual report (printed copies are available upon request) and notice of the annual general meeting.
-As and when an extraordinary general meeting is to be held, Unitholders will receive a copy of the circular which contains details of the matters to be proposed for Unitholders' consideration and approval.
-Notices of the general meetings are also advertised in the press and issued via SGXNet.
+The Manager supports the principle of encouraging Unitholders’ participation and voting at general meetings.
+Unitholders receive a CD-ROM containing the CCT annual report (printed copies are available upon request) and notice of the annual general meeting (AGM).
+As and when an extraordinary general meeting is to be held, Unitholders will receive a copy of the circular which contains details of the matters to be proposed for Unitholders’ consideration and approval.
+Notices of the general meetings are also advertised in the press and issued on SGXNet.
+The requisite notice period for general meeting is adhered to.
+All Unitholders are given the opportunity to participate effectively in and vote at general meetings.

 At general meetings, Unitholders are encouraged to communicate their views and discuss with the Board and Management matters affecting CCT.
-Representatives of the Trustee, Directors (including the chairpersons of the Board and the AC), the Manager's senior management and the external auditors of CCT, would usually be present at general meetings to address any queries that the Unitholders may have.
+Representatives of the Trustee, Directors (including the chairpersons of the Board and the AC), the Manager’s senior management and the external auditors of CCT, would usually be present at general meetings to address any queries from Unitholders.

-Minutes of the general meetings are taken and are available to Unitholders for their inspection upon request.
-Since 2015, minutes of the annual general meetings are also uploaded on CCT's website at www.cct.com.sg.
+Minutes of the general meetings recording the substantive and relevant comments made and questions raised by Unitholders, are prepared and are available to Unitholders for their inspection upon request.
+Minutes of the AGMs are also available on CCT’s website at www.cct.com.sg.

 Unitholders also have the opportunity to communicate their views and discuss with the Board and Management matters affecting CCT after the general meetings.